-27 children die in India when school bus plunges into gorge
+23 children die in India when school bus plunges into gorge

 - After going to class without a bra, Florida student is told to cover her nipples

+The crash occurred in the Kangra Valley, about 500 kilometers (300 miles) north of New Delhi.

+The search for survivors ended late Monday night, with the bodies of the dead lying on the concrete floor of the Nurpur mortuary, covered by sheets.

-India’s roads, particularly in the hills, have long been feared for their deep potholes, reckless drivers and, very often, a lack of guardrails.
+India’s roads, particularly in the hills, have long been feared for their deep potholes, reckless drivers and often a lack of guardrails.
 Fatal accidents are common.

 “I am deeply anguished by the loss of lives,” Prime Minister Narendra Modi said in a tweet.
 “My prayers and solidarity with those who lost their near and dear ones.”